yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/customize-ports.md

 YugabyteDB Anywhere and the universes it manages use a set of [default ports](../../prepare/networking/) to manage access to services.

-When deploying a universe, YugabyteDB Anywhere allows you to customize these ports.
+When [deploying a universe](../../create-deployments/), YugabyteDB Anywhere allows you to customize some of these ports.

 ## Customize ports